yingkitw/platypus/docs/archive/GETTING_STARTED.md

 ## License

-Webag is licensed under Apache 2.0.
+platypus is licensed under Apache 2.0.
 See LICENSE file for details.